 We’re grateful for their support

 Bridging couldn’t have made the Veterans Furniture Workshop a reality without significant support from foundations, businesses, the community and individual donors.
-Contributors to the project include the following:
+2016 & 2017 contributors to start this project include the following:

 - Intel Corporation (via two Encore Fellowships), $50,000